GushALKDev/solana_pulsar_dao/README.md

 ### 1. Frontend (React, Material UI)
 The frontend allows users to interact with the Solana Voting App through an intuitive web interface:
-- **Create Poll**: Users can create a poll by entering a custom question.
+- **Create Poll**: Users can create a poll by entering a custom question and duration (in minutes).
-- **View Poll**: Displays poll details, including the question, vote counts, and user status (e.g., already voted).
+- **View Poll**: Displays poll details, including the question, vote counts, user status, and a countdown timer.
 - **Cast Vote**: Allows users to vote "Yes" or "No" with a real-time confirmation spinner during transaction processing.

 #### Key Screens